 Transitioning to new medical coverage when reaching age 65 can seem like a daunting task, which is why MOAA has created a publication and included a checklist to help you prepare for, transition into, and understand TRICARE For Life and Medicare with confidence and ease.
 For our PREMIUM and LIFE Members, benefits counseling with MOAA staff experts will assist in troubleshooting questions specific to your situation.

-Navigating through benefits information and financial decisions often leave servicemembers with more questions than answers, which is why MOAA has created a publication to guide service members like you.
+Navigating through benefits information often leaves servicemembers with more questions than answers, which is why MOAA has created a publication to guide service members like you.

 MOAA national has compiled a guide of best practices for its more than 400 chapters.
 This guide provides detailed information and suggestions regarding the formation, organization, and management of MOAA state councils and local chapters.